cpsource/ConvertFromSQLiteToMariadb/README.md

 ---

 This `README.md` should help a system administrator understand how to use your script effectively.
 Let me know if you need any modifications!
+(This script and doc was written by ChatGPT 4.o in about ten minutes with some prompts from @cpsource.)